Mercedes Matter: Biography

-Matter's father was the American modernist painter Arthur Beecher Carles who had studied with Henri Matisse.
+Matter's father was the American modernist painter Arthur Beecher Carles.
 Her mother, Mercedes de Cordoba, was a model for Edward Steichen.
-Matter grew up in Philadelphia, New York and Europe.
+Matter grew up in Philadelphia, New York City, and Europe.

 She first painted under her father's supervision at age 6 and would later recall being given a paintbox to use while working alongside him in the French countryside.
 After her parents divorced in 1926, Matter spent her remaining school years at various private schools in Europe and America.
 At the age of 12, she returned to Europe and lived in Italy for over 2 years.
 She would later recount that her time in Italy—including Venice, Assisi, Rome, and Florence—was formative and her primary education in art history.
 Subsequent studies included at Bennett College in Millbrook, NY with sculptor Lu Duble, and in New York City with Maurice Sterne, Alexander Archipenko and Hans Hofmann.

 In the late 1930s, Matter was an original member of the American Abstract Artists.
 She also worked for the Works Progress Administration.
 She worked with Fernand Léger, who would become a close friend, on his mural for the French Line passenger ship company and again privately on another mural.
 Léger introduced her to Herbert Matter, the Swiss graphic designer and photographer whom she married in 1939.
 He also resided with the couple for a year sharing their studio and apartment.

 The Matters were active in the emerging mid-century New York art scene, and contact with other artists was important to them.
 Close friends included Jackson Pollock, Lee Krasner, Franz Kline, Philip Guston, Alexander Calder and Willem de Kooning.

 In 1943, the Matters moved to California.
 Matter was raising an infant son but the environment away from New York was affecting her work.
 She returned to New York in 1946.

 Beginning in 1953, Matter taught at the Philadelphia College of Art (now University of the Arts) for 10 years, and then at the Pratt Institute for 10 years.
 She later taught at New York University for several years.
 She was a visiting critic at Antioch, Brandeis, Cincinnati School of Art, Kansas City Art Institute, Maryland Institute College of Art, Yale University, Skowhegan and American University in Washington, DC.